wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner by ACG.md

 			- Patching the **host operating** system
 			- Security of the physical server
 	- ### 4.3 Leveraging the Well-Architected Framework
-		- 6 Pillars of the Well-Architected Framework:
+		- 6 Pillars of the Well-Architected Framework: #flashcard
 			- #### Operational Excellence
 				- ![image.png](../assets/image_1666256804984_0.png)
 				- This pillar focuses on creating applications that effectively support production workloads